JordanHendl/KGL/README.md

   E.g. If vulkan is found, KGL Vulkan libs will be build.

-  XCB is used for Linux windowing.
+  XCB is used for Linux windowing, however it should be already installed on mosts systems.

   Karma Test ( KT ) is used for testing.
 To output tests, install the KT library. ( See https://github.com/JordanHendl/KT )